 Each Friday, interns are exposed to various vocational opportunities in service or ministry through guest speakers, field trips, and interactions with lay and ordained church leaders.

 Project Transformation invests in the spiritual development of each intern, opening their eyes to the needs and opportunities for ministry.
 The program emphasizes the importance of community through worship, Bible study, and guest speakers.
 The interns participate in weekly worship as well as brief morning devotions each day before heading to the program sites.
 Interns are encouraged to examine their personal beliefs through intellectual and spiritual discussions.

 Each week, interns participate in worship at their site church with their team.
 This is an opportunity to connect the church family to the program and its families so that sustainable relationships are established during the summer.
 Beyond this, interns connect partner churches with the program by recruiting volunteers to read with the children that attend the day camp, collecting supplies for the program, and sharing the stories of their experience.

-The dates for this service experience are May 27-July 28, 2017.
+The dates for this service experience are Saturday, May 25-Saturday, July 27, 2018.
 This includes one week of pre-program training and eight weeks of day camp.